cshmookler/gvw/README.md

 # **GLFW and Vulkan Wrapper**
 A C++ library for creating cross-platform desktop applications with GLFW and Vulkan.
 Started development on November 24th, 2022.

+> NOTE: This project is incomplete.
+Key features may be missing or broken.

 ### **Build from source and install using Conan 2 (for Unix-like systems using X11)**
 **1.** Install a C++ compiler (Example: g++), Git, Python 3.6+, and the Python Virtual Environment using the system package manager (Example: apt).
 ```bash